samarthsinh2660/inventory-management-system-backend/README.md

    ```

    This will:
-   - Start a MySQL database with pre-configured schema
+   - Start a MySQL database with pre-configured schema and health checks
-   - Start the Node.js backend API on port 3000
+   - Start the Node.js backend API on port 3000 with automatic restart on crashes
+   - Enable the crash recovery system for maximum uptime
+   - Set up proper logging and error handling for production use

 ### Manual Setup